 The High Net Worth distribution channel is comprised broadly of two principal client groups.
-The first group generally consists principally of direct relationships with ultra high net worth and affluent individuals and families and charitable foundations.
+The first group generally consists principally of direct relationships with high net worth individuals and families and charitable foundations.
 For these clients, our Affiliates provide investment management or customized investment counseling and fiduciary services.
-The second group consists of individual managed account client relationships established through intermediaries, which are generally brokerage firms or similar sponsors.
+The second group consists of individual managed account client relationships established through intermediaries, which are generally brokerage firms or other sponsors.
 Our Affiliates provide investment management services through more than 90 managed account programs.

 We have undertaken several initiatives to provide our Affiliates with enhanced managed account distribution and administration capabilities.
-As described above, in January 2005, we completed the formation of Managers to distribute single and multi-manager separate account products and mutual funds through brokerage firms.
-Within our High Net Worth distribution channel, Managers is presently distributing over 25 investment products managed by eight Affiliates.
+Within our High Net Worth distribution channel, Managers is presently distributing over 40 investment products managed by 8 Affiliates.
+Managers distributes single and multi-manager separate account products and mutual funds through brokerage firms.